 Given the palette table of the current CU, the encoder selects the palette index of each sample position in the CU.
 For each sample position, the encoder checks the RD cost of all index values corresponding to the palette table entries, as well as the index representing the escape symbol, and selects the index with the smallest RD cost using the following equation:

-(3-83)RD cost = (distortion << 15) + lambda × ((bypass coded bits << 15) + context coded bits)
+RD cost = distortion × (isChroma?
+0.8 : 1) + lambda × bypass coded bits (3-83)

 After deciding the index map of the current CU, each entry in the palette table is checked to see if it is used by at least one sample position in the CU.
 Any unused palette entry will be removed.